How to Remove Background from GIF — Step-by-Step Guide

 How to Remove Background from Any GIF — Step-by-Step

-Whether you are working with a product demo, a reaction meme, or a custom animation, the process of removing the background follows the same three core steps.
+Whether you are working with a product demo, a reaction meme, or a custom animation, the process follows the same three core steps — and takes under a minute from upload to download.
 Here is exactly how to do it, with tips to get the cleanest possible result on your first try.

 Step 1 — Upload Your GIF